Skip to main content

 The accuracy on data/input/test.txt will not be shown.
 We will evaluate your output on the test input after the submission deadline.

-The default solution gets a very poor F-score on the test set:
+The default solution gets a very poor F-score on the test set (again, you cannot see the test set score based on what is provided to you):

 $ python3 check.py